 A couple of stats and interesting facts on American vacation/travel culture:

 - Even with Americans saying they want to travel more, making the money to actually afford to travel if they wanted to, and having vacation days saved up, they still don’t travel!
 According to CNBC, between the years 1976-and 2000, Americans usually took around 20 or more vacation days.
 Today, this number has decreased to 16 – but this may actually be lower for some.

 - The U.S Travel Association did a study that showed that 52% of Americans didn’t use all of their vacation time in 2017.

 - According to CNBC, American workers usually receive fewer vacation days in comparison to other countries around the world.
 In Austria for example, people receive 13 paid public holidays and 25 days of paid annual leave.
 In the U.S., professional and full-time employees have between 7-8 paid holidays and around 10 days worth of paid vacation time off during their first year of employment according to the U.S. Bureau of Labor.

 - “The United States is the only advanced economy in the world that does not guarantee its workers paid vacation days and paid holidays,” says John Schmitt, Vice President of the Economic Policy Institute, in a report for the Center for Economic and Policy Research.

-SO with all of that said….here’s how you can maneuver your way around that ^^ as you learn how you can travel more in 2021 even when you’re working full-time.
+SO with all of that said….here’s how you can maneuver your way around that ^^ as you learn how you can travel while working full time more in 2021 even when you’re working full-time.